-Federal: There are currently no federal legislative or regulatory proposals.
+Federal.
+There are currently no federal legislative or regulatory proposals.

-State: Legislation on the state level has focused primarily on preventing local governments from banning short-term rentals and instituting mechanisms for states to impose and collect sales and use taxes from hosting platforms.
-States that saw legislative proposals regulating short-term rentals in 2016 include: Arizona, Florida, Hawaii, Idaho, Illinois, Maryland, Missouri, New York, Rhode Island, Utah, Virginia and Wisconsin.
+State.
+Legislation on the state level has focused primarily on preventing local governments from banning short-term rentals and instituting mechanisms for states to impose and collect sales and use taxes from hosting platforms.
+However, there have been legislative proposals which also explicitly protect the right of a community association to regulate short-term rentals.
+Arizona, California, Colorado, Florida, Georgia, Indiana, Maryland, Montana, and North Carolina saw legislative proposals regulating short-term rentals in 2023.